eendrulat/ArcGIS-SubOrganization-Sites/readme.md

 npm install
 ```

-This application was build with help from a ReactJS build tool that has everything
+This application was built with help from a ReactJS build tool that has everything
 configured to jump into a project without messing with your own build configuration.

 Read more about the tool, [create-react-app](https://github.com/facebookincubator/create-react-app).

 All of the commands available to this tool are available in this directory.
 I recommend reading more
-if you are stick with custom development.
+if you are stuck.

 + *Terminal 2* Launch Client App